sXperfect/gvc/README.md

 Both python version 3.7 or newer and python virtual environment are required.
 See [requirements.txt](requirements.txt) for the list of required python libraries.
-For python version 3.6 or lower, a python package `dataclass` must be installed.
+For python version 3.6 or lower, an additional python package `dataclass` is required.

 ## Building
 ---